SAP-samples/cloud-sf-extension-cap-sample/mission/extension-app/README.md

     cds import PLTUserManagement.edmx
      ```
 16. Check the srv/external folder of the project - here you find the 3 files and the generated csn files.
-You can delete the 3 files from the project root folder

 17. In explorer click on the mta.yaml file in the project root to open it in the editior.